randomusert/Moneyclick/README.md

 # Q&A

-## what is a patch update?
+Q: what is a patch update?
-## it is a quick update For patch and fixing The game
+A: it is a quick update For patch and fixing The game